artemklevtsov/RGA/README.md

     * In the left sidebar, select **APIs & auth** and **Credentials** sub-paragraph;
     * In the **Client ID for native application** table, copy the values of the following fields: **Client ID** and **Client secret**.

+You can return to the Google Developers Console at any time to view the **client ID** and **client secret** on the Client ID for native application section on Credentials page.

 ## Working with the package

 ### Obtaining an access token